Flavor-mass majorization uncertainty relations and their links to the mixing matrix: Introduction

 \section{Introduction}

-The Heisenberg uncertainty principle \cite{heisenberg} is now recognized not only as a kind of the Rosetta Stone in quantum theory.
-It brightly emphasizes the role of observer effect in science by saying that measurements of certain system cannot be made without affecting something in this system.
-As a formal mathematical inequality, the traditional position-momentum uncertainty relation was originally derived by Kennard \cite{kennard}.
+The Heisenberg uncertainty principle \cite{heisenberg} is one of cornerstones of modern physics.
+The traditional position-momentum uncertainty relation was formally derived by Kennard \cite{kennard}.
 For any pair of observables, the corresponding formulation was presented by Robertson \cite{robert}.
-The latter has later been criticized for several reasons \cite{deutsch,maass}.
+This formulation was criticized for several reasons \cite{deutsch,maass}.
 Entropic uncertainty relations were proposed as an alternative to more traditional approach dealing with the product of standard deviations.
 For the case of canonically conjugate variables, this approach was initiated by Hirschman \cite{hirs} and later developed in \cite{beck,birula1}.
-Basic advantages of the entropic approach are reviewed in \cite{ww10,brud11,cbtw17,cerf18}.
-For observables with finite spectra, the famous result of Maassen and Uffink \cite{maass} plays the basic role for many formulations.
-Another viewpoint on the Maassen--Uffink bound is inspired by the role of ``side information'' \cite{BCCRR10}.
+In effect, it seems to be more fruitful for discrete observables.
+For basic advantages of the entropic approach, see \cite{ww10,brud11,cbtw17,cerf19}.
+Another reason to use entropic uncertainty relations is inspired by the role of ``side information'' \cite{BCCRR10}.

-Entropic uncertainty relations of the Maassen--Uffink type are actually Kraus' conjecture \cite{kraus87} proved on the base of Riesz's theorem \cite{riesz27}.
-Hence, entropic parameters involved should satisfy certain condition.
+Entropic uncertainty relations of the Maassen--Uffink type \cite{maass} are actually Kraus' conjecture \cite{kraus87} proved on the base of Riesz's theorem \cite{riesz27}.
 There are efforts to formulate entropic uncertainty relations beyond this restriction.
-In some cases, the corresponding optimization problem can be resolved explicitly \cite{rans12}.
-Using the so-called Salicr\'{u} entropies, the authors of \cite{zbp13,zbp14} considered the constrained optimization problem in geometrical terms.
-This allows them to overcome the conjugacy constraint imposed on the entropic indices by the Riesz theorem.
-Majorization relations offer an alternative way to express the uncertainty principle in terms of probabilities {\sl per se} \cite{prtv11}.
-On the other hand, majorization relations directly lead to desired inequalities in terms of the Shannon entropy or certain generalized entropies.
+Sometimes, the corresponding optimization can be carried out explicitly \cite{rans12}.
+The authors of \cite{zbp13,zbp14} examined a constrained optimization problem without the conjugacy restriction on the entropic indices.
+Majorization relations are a way to characterize uncertainties in terms of probabilities {\sl per se} \cite{prtv11}.
 First majorization entropic uncertainty relations were based on tensor products of probability vectors \cite{prz13,fgg13}.
-Stronger bounds obtained in \cite{rpz14} are based on majorization relations applied to direct-sums of probability vectors.
+Stronger bounds obtained in \cite{rpz14} are based on majorization relations applied to direct sums of probability vectors.